taichi/modernjs/modernjs.en.md

 Updating the model means changing the contents of `name` and` age` which are members of the variable `user`.
 In the primitive way, the programmer must write code to find the corresponding DOM element, depending on which member variable you changed.
-Indeed, in this simple example, you can find the corresponding element by writing `$ (".
-Name ")` in jQuery.
+Indeed, in this simple example, you can find the corresponding element by writing `$(".name")` in jQuery.

 Think about it, if there are 1,000 pieces of changeable elements in the screen?
 What if some elements change, and there is an element that needs to be transiently changed depending on it?